-Medicare doesn't cover everything.
+Original Medicare doesn't cover everything.
 If you need certain services that aren't covered under Medicare Part A or Part B, you'll have to pay for them yourself unless:

-- You have other coverage (including Medicaid) to cover the costs. - You're in a Medicare health plan that covers these services.
+- You have other coverage (including Medicaid) to cover the costs. - You're in a Medicare Advantage Plan that covers these services.